bjeavons/Bakery-Chef/README.md

 1. [Download Virtual Box](https://www.virtualbox.org/wiki/Downloads)
 1. [Download & install vagrant](http://downloads.vagrantup.com/tags/v1.0.3)
-1. clone this repos
+1. `git clone git://github.com/bjeavons/Bakery-Chef.git`
+1. `cd Bakery-Chef`
+1. `vagrant up`

-1. Run `vagrant up` within the repos directory
+Running `vagrant up` will take awhile because it downloads the VM image.

+When it is done you can connect to the vm server using `vagrant ssh`.

-The repos contains a Vagrantfile and Cheffile for creating a vm.
-The vm apache server will be accessible at 172.22.22.22.
+The vm's apache server will be accessible at 172.22.22.22.